codethesaurus/docs/docs/faq/index.md

 ## What if I am assigned an Issue, but I can't finish it (as a contributor)?
 If you've started, do a PR for whatever you have accomplished.
 If you have not started, that's ok.
 In both instances, it helps to communicate.
 Make a comment on the Issue that you are no longer available, so someone else can get the assignment and the work can still be accomplished.
 More info at the [Code of Conduct](https://github.com/codethesaurus/codethesaur.us/blob/main/CODE_OF_CONDUCT.md).

+## Should I wait and submit all of my changes as one PR or do smaller ones as I go?
+It is best to do smaller PRs.
+That helps us all get contributions moved into the code and improve Code Thesaurus more rapidly.
+Large PRs may be tricky to resolve with code review.

+## What level of detail are the language references?
+Major versions of languages with breaking changes should be included separately as if they were separate languages.
+Compare Python 2 vs Python 3.
+Ruby 2 vs Ruby 3.
+Things like that.
+The goal is to see how the major versions can evolve, and do things to help people upgrade their code (like old Python 2 projects still exist because people find it's really hard to migrate them).
+Comparing Python 3.9 and 3.10 is a little too nit-picky, and to get into 3.9.1 vs 3.9.2 is way too nit-picky.